GrabbenD/ostree-utility/README.md

 ### Motivation

-My vision is to build a secure and minimal base system which is resilent against breakage and provides setup automation to reduce the burden of doing manual tasks.
+My vision is to build a secure and minimal base system which is resilient against breakage and provides setup automation to reduce the burden of doing manual tasks.
 This can be achieved by:

 - Git.
 - Read-only system files.